5 unexpected Canadian national parks to visit this winter

 Did you know that La Mauricie National Park is as big as the Island of Montreal?
 That means a ton of space to play.

-Did you know that there is an annual Christmas Bird Count in Kouchibouguac National Park?
-This tradition is been going for more than 50 years!
+Did you know that there is an annual Christmas Bird Count in Bruce Peninsula National Park?
+This tradition is almost 50 years strong.

 Manitoba: Riding Mountain National Park